August 1914 : in Colchester and part of 11th Brigade in 4th Division.

 3rd (Reserve) Battalion

 August 1914 : in Preston.
-Moved on mobilisation to Plymouth and on to Saltburn and Marske on 1 June 1917 for duty with Tees Garrison.
+Moved on mobilisation to the Laira Battery at Plymouth.
+Moved on to Saltburn and Marske on 1 June 1917 for duty with Tees Garrison.

 August 1914 : in Blackburn.
 Part of East Lancashire Brigade in East Lancashire Division.
 Moved on mobilisation to Chesham Fold Camp (Bury) but sailed on 10 September 1914 from Southampton for Egypt.